Portfolio Day and Scholarship Competition

 Students may compete for scholarships in absentia by shipping or mailing a portfolio, sending one electronically via email or notifying the Department of their website address where a portfolio is pictured.
 The Department must receive notification or shipment no later than the Friday before the Saturday event.

 The scholarships awarded from the Portfolio Day and Scholarship Competition are Dean’s Meritorious Scholarships (DMS awards).
-They are for new students and are applicable to the first year of study only, although a limited number of out-of-state scholarships are renewable.
+They are for new students and are applicable to the first year of study, although a limited number of out-of-state scholarships are renewable.
 DMS awards are $500-$1,000 and typically include a fee grant of $10,000 for out-of-state students.
 Please note that all applications for admission to the University and scholarship awards are reviewed by the Office of Admissions and the Financial Aid Office.

 Notification of Awards